fraxxor/gomin/README.md

 * Tested under Windows
 * Scans all files from Execution path (current dir of your cmd/shell)
   * only processes *.go-files which are not *_test.go-files
   * scans package names
 * Merges multiple self-written packages into one file, replacing import declarations if suitable

-Currently known (and excepted) bug: Using an import prefix which is hidden by a Variable name may cause unwanted replacements and merging will result into a non-compilable sourceode.
+Currently known (and accepted) bug: Using an import prefix which is hidden by a Variable name may cause unwanted replacements and merging will result into a non-compilable sourceode.